Sajjangarh Monsoon Palace — Best Views in Udaipur

 How long do you need?

 Forty-five minutes minimum at the top if you just want to see the view and take photos.
 But we find ourselves staying longer every time — watching the light shift, walking the full terrace perimeter, sitting on the wall and just looking.
 The palace is compact, so it is the panorama that sets the pace.
 Add 40 minutes for the drive up and back.
 Most visitors spend about 2 hours door-to-door.
-Dawn visitors tend to linger longer.
-There is something about the morning silence up there.
+Early morning visitors tend to linger longer.
+There is something about the quiet up there before the crowds arrive.

 Is the palace itself impressive?